AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.dotnet.md

  iothub-explorer device-method <IoT Device> "ON" --login "<IoTHub iothubowner connection string>"
 ```

-where \<IoT Device> is the name of your IoT device (as originally creatd in the Azure Portal  -- this is the name used for your python script!) and \<IoTHub iothubowner connection string> is the IoT Hub-leve connection string retrieved and stored earlier in Notepad.
+where \<IoT Device> is the name of your IoT device (as originally created in the Azure Portal  -- this is the name used for your .NET Core app!) and \<IoTHub iothubowner connection string> is the IoT Hub-leve connection string retrieved and stored earlier in Notepad.

-You should see debug output in the python script that is our IoT Device indicating that a DM call was made.
+You should see debug output in the .NET Core app that is our IoT Device indicating that a DM call was made.
 This is a stand-in for whatever action we would want to take on our real device in the event of an "emergency" high temp alert.

 * repeat the process above, sending "OFF" as the command to toggle the "alert" back off.

-in the bash session runing your python script, hit CTRL-C to stop the script.
+in the bash session runing your .NET Core app, hit \<enter> to stop the script.

 ## Summary